You have three common finishes for your wood fence.

 A waterproofing sealer is best for woods that are not naturally resistant to decay and exposure to weather.
 The sealer helps prevent rain and moisture from soaking into the wood.
 Add a UV stabilizer to slow discoloration.

+Did you decide which finish is best for you?
+Wait until your fence is completely dry to apply the finish.
 To keep your wood fence looking good year after year, reapply the finish every two years.
 Learn more about wood fence care and maintenance here.